Kyriosity/read-write/README+/software/docu/README+/design-record.md

 ### Diagrams and presentations

-**Any text document (except F.A.Q.) over a few pages will be a boring blur without drawings, diagrams, and presentations.**
+**Any text document (except F.A.Q.) over a few pages will be a vapid blur without drawings, diagrams, and presentations.**

 There are elaborate methodologies and tools (to remember classical IBM Rational Rose and RUP) to evolve a project in UML and other diagrams.
 However, they cost time, restrain presentation, stick the vision to **2D** (literally and metaphorically), and prompt to input of redundant details.
 Mutual synchronization with code will make matters even worse.